DimitarZlatev10/bestfootballsite-Angular-project/README.md

 ## Features

-Users can add products to their wishlist
+Users can add products to their wishlist,
-Users can add credit card details
+Users can add credit card details,
-Users can add balance to their account
+Users can add balance to their account,
-Users can make transactions - add balance or purchase product
+Users can make transactions - add balance or purchase product,

 Most Wishlisted - users and guests can check the most wishlisted products in the site